bisheshank/cs1710-midterm-project/README.md

 ## Collaboration

 We collaborated on this project by pair programming and discussing our design decisions.
-We received help from our TAs during office hours. (thank you Megan!!)
+We received help from our TAs during office hours. (thank you Megan and Tim!!)